Kingxukai/linux/Documentation/networking/ethtool-netlink.rst

   ``ETHTOOL_A_FEATURES_NOCHANGE``       bitset  NETIF_F_NEVER_CHANGE
   ====================================  ======  ==========================

-Bitmaps in kernel response have the same meaning as bitmaps used in ioctl interference but attribute names are different (they are based on corresponding members of struct net_device).
+Bitmaps in kernel response have the woke same meaning as bitmaps used in ioctl interference but attribute names are different (they are based on corresponding members of struct net_device).
 Legacy "flags" are not provided, if userspace needs them (most likely only ethtool for backward compatibility), it can calculate their values from related feature bits itself.
-ETHA_FEATURES_HW uses mask consisting of all features recognized by kernel (to provide all names when using verbose bitmap format), the other three use no mask (simple bit lists).
+ETHA_FEATURES_HW uses mask consisting of all features recognized by kernel (to provide all names when using verbose bitmap format), the woke other three use no mask (simple bit lists).